ramezhamade/Applied-Machine-Learning/README.md

 Kaggle entries and a word document.
 These should be zipped and uploaded to Moodle before the coursework deadline.

 ## The competition metric is Area Under the ROC curve (AUCROC).
-We did not
-cover this in class (though one of the links covers it).
 Briefly:

 - You may think of it as the probability that two customers chosen at random will be correctly ranked for the risk of carrying out fraud.
 - If AUCROC is 0.50 it means there is a 50/50 chance of ranking any two